wrightjjw/wrightjjw/README.md

 I'm thinking about revisiting the language!

 I'm also pretty interested in web technologies.
+Web apps are really easy to use, so I see a great future in many of these emerging technologies.
 My work has gotten me interested in [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)!
 I may end up using it for a project of my own someday.